María Ros: Life

 In 1924, she married the famous Italian tenor Giacomo Lauri-Volpi, and took up residence in Burjassot.
 In 1926, she left the stage "to discipline her husband's voice", just when he was at the top of his career.

 Educated at the school of Manuel García, her repertoire ranged from Rigoletto to Aida, not to mention La Tosca, La bohème, La traviata, Cavalleria rusticana, Pagliacci, Faust and Manon Lescaut.

 Ros died in Burjasot on September 14, 1970, at the age of 79.
-In her memory, her husband Lauri-Volpi created a singing prize that bears his name: the "Maria Ros de Lauri Volpi International Singing Competition".
+In her honor, her husband Lauri-Volpi established a singing prize named after her: the "Maria Ros de Lauri Volpi International Singing Competition."